kddnewton/kddnewton.github.io/_posts/2022-12-01-advent-of-yarv-part-1.md

 ## `putstring`

 This is yet another instruction that pushes an object onto the stack.
 This time, it pushes an unfrozen string.
-This is an important attribute: if the string is frozen this instruction will be replaced by `putobject` instructions instead.
+This is an important attribute: if the string is frozen this instruction will be replaced by a `putobject` instruction instead.
 This is because if you have a frozen string, you can push the same object onto the stack multiple times without having to worry about it being mutated.
-For the instruction, that also means that when the instruction is executed the string must be duplicated.
+That also means that when the instruction is executed the string must be duplicated.

 ![putstring](/assets/aoy/part1-putstring.svg)